 Accidents and injuries, including severe or chronic sickness, inherited conditions, diagnostic tests, surgeries, treatments, and wellness, such as routine veterinary checks and vaccines, are often covered under a “nose-to-tail” policy.

 This type of policy only covers vet fees if your pet is hurt in an accident, and illness-related medical bills are not covered.

 This type of plan covers wellness-related medical expenses, including routine veterinary visits, flea and heartworm prevention, and immunizations.
 A wellness benefit can typically be added to an accident and illness plan.

-FAQs: Pet Insurance
+FAQs About Best Pet Insurance

-Q1.
 How Exactly Does Pet Insurance Work?